bketelsen/bkml/data/pages/tierney.md

 image_id: architecture
 ---

-Best NodeJS person in this world.
+Best NodeJS community member in this world.
 One of the best people all around.  period.